 The former CEOs of Thomas Cook are in the firing line, as CEOs should be when their company collapses.

-At a travel SME, the CEO can get closer to the front-line workers and explain his or her vision more directly and, hopefully, get a stronger staff buy-in to that vision.
+At a travel SME, the CEO can get closer to the front-line workers and explain his or her vision more directly and, hopefully, get stronger staff buy-in to that vision.

 How involved were Thomas Cook front-line staff – the agents in the shops and call centers, the pilots and cabin crew, hoteliers and reps – with the big decisions made by, and signed off, by the board?

-Thomas Cook’s decision to merge with Co-Op Travel in 2010 – adding another 400 retail shops to the 800 it already had – is widely seen as symbolic of a business which was out of touch with how consumers were changing their shopping habits.
+Thomas Cook’s decision to merge with Co-Op Travel in 2010 – adding another 400 retail shops to the 800 it already had – is widely seen as symbolic of a business that was out of touch with how consumers were changing their shopping habits.